-“No,” she screamed, pushing me off.
+“No!” she screamed, pushing me off.

 Cocking my fist, in a move I would forever regret, I struck Anne across the jaw, knocking her unconscious.
 I held her as she slumped to the ground.
 Then, with sickening resolve, I raised my pistol and, with Peter nodding in the affirmative, shot him in the heart.
-His lifeless head dropped on his chest.
+His lifeless head dropped onto his chest.

-Mechanically I replaced the weapon and scooped up the torch, then lifted Anne and tossed her over my shoulder.
+Mechanically, I replaced the weapon and scooped up the torch, then lifted Anne and tossed her over my shoulder.
 As the sound from the pit thundered closer, I raced from the crater, crossing the lip and setting Anne down at the spot where she had found Peter’s jacket.
 Working to catch my breath, I watched while Anne moaned, creeping back to consciousness.

 A groan exploded like a thunderclap against the cavern walls, followed by an immense sound like water sucked rapidly down a narrow drain.
 Cursing my curiosity, I peered around the protecting crystal, and what I saw dried my mouth and nearly loosened my bowels.